 Although most of the commercial fishing fleet has left because they have no one to sell their fish to, the fish are still here!
-We have built Highliner Lodge and Charters Inc. where the fish are—where YOU can catch fish!
+We have built Highliner Lodge & Charters where the fish are—where YOU can catch fish!
 Most lodges are built where THEY can catch people.

 Whether you are enjoying a beautifully prepared four-star dinner, or the incredible view from the Highliner Lodge; it is perhaps our scale of humanity, the intimacy of a small fishing village, and the conspicuous domination of nature over man... that humbly sets us apart from other destinations.

 Nah… actually it's the fishing!
 We have all of the above… but it's really all about the fishing!

 We are located approximately 90 miles west of Juneau, AK on Chichagof Island.
 During the summer months (late May through August), there are 3 scheduled float plane flights from Juneau to Pelican operated by Alaska Seaplanes.
 The cost of the float plane ride is built into your package price.
 This flight makes getting here an incredible experience in itself!

 Our Only Road Is a 12-Foot Wide Wooden Boardwalk